-These are sample Strategies, which teacher can use to accelerate the attainment of the various course outcomes.
+These are sample Strategies, which teachers can use to accelerate the attainment of the various course outcomes.

-- 1. Lecturer method (L) need not to be only traditional lecture method, but alternative effective teaching methods could be adopted to attain the outcomes. - 2.
+- 1. Lecturer method (L) need not to be only a traditional lecture method, but alternative effective teaching methods could be adopted to attain the outcomes. - 2.
 Use of Video/Animation to explain functioning of various concepts. - 3.
 Encourage collaborative (Group Learning) Learning in the class. - 4.
 Ask at least three HOT (Higher order Thinking) questions in the class, which promotes critical thinking. - 5.
-Adopt Problem Based Learning (PBL), which fosters students' Analytical skills, develop design thinking skills such as the ability to design, evaluate, generalize, and analyse information rather than simply recall it. - 6.
-IntroduceTopicsin manifold representations. - 7.
-Show the different ways to solve the same problem and encourage the students to come up with their own creative ways to solve them. - 8.
+Adopt Problem Based Learning (PBL), which fosters students' Analytical skills, develop design thinking skills such as the ability to design, evaluate, generalize, and analyze information rather than simply recall it. - 6.
+Introduce Topics in manifold representations. - 7.
+Show the different ways to solve the same problem with different circuits/logic and encourage the students to come up with their own creative ways to solve them. - 8.
 Discuss how every concept can be applied to the real world and when that's possible, it helps improve the students' understanding.